-Buying a home involves a lot of upfront costs that can take a few years to recoup, so if you anticipate moving before you can recover those costs, homeownership might not be right for you right now.
+Buying a home involves a lot of upfront costs that can take a few years to recoup, so if you anticipate moving before you can recover those expenses, homeownership might not be the right choice for right now.

 “For two-income households, obviously the risk and opportunity are twice that of situations where there’s just one wage earner,” Hamrick says.
 “In a perfect world, buyers would buy a home well beneath their means so they aren’t devoting so much of their income to the mortgage and other related costs.”

 It’s smart to have a good idea of the area or neighborhood you want to live in and the type of home you want before you begin your quest.
 Houses, townhouses, condos, co-ops, duplexes — there are lots of options out there, and each one has its own considerations.
 If you buy a condo, for example, you won’t have any yardwork, but you will have monthly homeowners association fees in addition to your mortgage payments.

 Determine what you need and what is most important to you.
 Is it being near a good school or within walking distance of your job?
 Do you mind navigating stairs or having neighbors living above you?
 Do you want lots of amenities?
 If you’ve moved to a new city or state to take a job, it might be a good idea to rent until you’ve familiarized yourself with the area.
 That way, you are more likely to choose a home and neighborhood you’d like to settle in.